Portrait of Comtesse d'Haussonville

-The painting is one of the few portrait commissions Ingres accepted at the time, as he was more interested Neoclassical subject matter, which to his frustration was a far less lucrative source of income than portraiture.
+The painting is one of the few portrait commissions Ingres accepted at the time, as he was more interested in Neoclassical subject matter, which, to his frustration, was a far less lucrative source of income than portraiture.
 He had made a preparatory sketch and had begun an oil and canvas version two years earlier, but abandoned the commission when de Broglie became pregnant and was no longer able to pose for the long periods he required, and she had anyway found interminable and "boring".
 The final work is signed and dated at the lower left.

 Commission

 By 1845 Ingres' fame was at its height, and he was much in demand as a portraitist.
 While lucrative, he found the format distracting from, and inferior to, his main interest of History painting.
 At the time, he committed to only two portraits; the current work and the Portrait of Baronne de Rothschild.
 Today, however, it is for portraits such as these that he is best known.

 Louise de Broglie (1818–1882) was 27 at the time of the portrait.
-Ingres had two to three years earlier sketched her with black chalk as a preparatory drawing, and begun an oil-on-canvas painting, which excludes the mirror and reflected images, and reverses the pose, but that was abandoned.
+Ingres had two to three years earlier sketched her with black chalk as a preparatory drawing and begun an oil-on-canvas painting, which excludes the mirror and reflected images and reverses the pose, but that was abandoned.
 The sessions were long and slow, and de Broglie found them wearisome, at one stage complaining "for the last nine days Ingres has been painting on one of the hands".
 She fell pregnant with her third child, was thus unable to pose further, and the 1842 painting remains unfinished.